 - Works seamlessly with Google Apps for Education and other cloud-based applications which all of our students and teachers already use extensively

-No. These are not fully compatible with the Google Apps and add-ons that we will be using for teaching and learning:
+The simplicity of the Chromebook overcomes these barriers so that the focus will be on learning.
+They are fully compatible with the Google Apps and add-ons that we will be using for teaching and learning.

-There are several issues with using other devices in school.
-From a schools perspective, there are two very important issues that make the Chromebook our device of choice.
+From a schools perspective, there are two very important issues that make the Chromebook our device of choice:

 In order to achieve the economies of scale with a manufacturer which make this scheme most affordable, we cannot offer a diverse choice of devices, as the numbers taking up each option would be too low.

-With the agreement of their parents, students who own a Chromebook already will be able to bring it to school and have it connected to the School network for a £19 fee payable to Tring School as long as it has a battery life of at least 6 hours and parents are aware that we will not be able to offer repairs or support for devices purchased outside our scheme.
+With the agreement of their parents, students who already own a Chromebook will be able to bring it to school and have it enrolled to our management system for a £19 fee payable to Tring School as long as it has a battery life of at least 6 hours.
+Parents should be aware that we will not be able to offer repairs or support for devices purchased outside our scheme.

-For those students whose families have elected to source their own Chromebook, please ensure your child brings in their Chromebook (fully charged) on the first day in school, and that you have purchased a Management License via our Wisepay system, prior to these sessions.
-This will allow your child to register their Chromebook on the school’s management system.
-Your son/daughter will also sign the Acceptable User Policy and have the opportunity to register their device to the Immobilise database.
+For those students whose families have elected to source their own Chromebook, please ensure your child brings it in, fully charged, on the first day of school, and that you have purchased a Management License via ParentPay, prior to this day.
+This will allow your child to register his/her Chromebook on the school’s management system.
+Your son/daughter will also sign the Acceptable User Policy and have the opportunity to register the device to the Immobilise database.

 Please inform the school of your intention to bring your own Chromebook by emailing email@example.com